EtiTheSpirit/VRCCacheNuker/README.md

 **Generally speaking, you should only use VRCCacheNuker if:**
 - You wish to reduce random lagspikes from cache indexing.
 - You wish to partly reduce memory usage (this may not have a significant impact, I have yet to formally research it).
-- You wish to regularly clean your cache without the need to remember to do so.
+- You wish to regularly clean your cache without the need to remember to do so.<br/>
-...But...
+...But...<br/>
 - You are able to deal with heightened network usage, as after every session you must redownload all content you encounter (for lack of a cache).
 This will not affect ongoing sessions, only new sessions.
 - You are able to deal with increased disk activity after play sessions.